aidanosulli/SharkSurfer/README.md

 To play, simply move the surfer with the left and right arrow keys to avoid the obstacles.

 ---
-Here is some sample game play
+Here is some sample game play.
+Enjoy!

 ![](ezgif.com-gif-maker.gif)